 But how much does all this cost?
 For around $90,000 we think this represents amazing value.
 Yes, it is on the pricier side, but this is a car that will withstand the test of time both in styling and finishings, but also more importantly, as hybrid technology advances to catch up with this fine automobile.
 That’s why we are happy to declare it the best hybrid electric vehicle currently available on the Australian market.

-So there you have it, the 10 best hybrid cars of 2022.
+So there you have it, the best hybrid cars of 2023.
 If you’re interested in any of the above hybrid models, and you’re looking for a green car loan to help you finance it, you’ve come to the right place!
 Or if you're after a different type of vehicle we have a guide for that - be sure to check out The Best Australian Small SUVs in 2023 here.

 To get your personalised quotes, simply head to the Driva Dash and fill out a few details about yourself and the type of car you’re looking to finance.
 This process takes just a couple of minutes and won’t impact your credit score.
 From there, you’ll be able to see all of your best loan options from our panel of more than 30 lenders.